 Secretary-General's latest report

-The UN Secretary General's report to the Security Council released on 6 September 2013 provides an update of UNAMA political development activities since 13 June 2013 , listed below.
-For a full copy of the report, click here.
+The UN Secretary General's report to the Security Council released on 6 December 2013 provides an update of UNAMA political development activities since 6 September 2013, listed below.
+For a full copy of the latest report, click here.

 A. Political developments